littledata/shopify-tracker/README.md

 ### Google Analytics configuration

+**referralExclusion**

+By default, a referral automatically triggers a new session in Google Analytics.
+When you exclude a referral source, traffic that arrives to your site from the excluded domain doesn’t trigger a new session.
+If a referring domain is matched by this regular expression the referring domain is ignored, and the pageview is counted as part of the same session.
+This is in addition to any referrers excluded in the [GA property settings](https://support.google.com/analytics/answer/2795830?hl=en)

+Example: `/paypal\.com/` (regex)

 **extraLinkerDomains**

 To enable [cross-domain tracking](https://support.google.com/analytics/answer/1033876?hl=en) on pages that your Shopify store **links to** (destination domains) you can add an extra array of domains to the data layer.
 You **do not** need to add domains here which only send traffic to your Shopify store (source domains) - by default this script will look for the linker URL parameters.